Request a VPS

 Prerequisites

-• Basic knowledge of Linux (if requesting Linux server, recommended)
+• Basic knowledge of Linux (if requesting a Linux server)

 Tools/Software

-• For Windows users, you will need a programming and runtime environment like Cygwin or SSH client like PuTTY in order to access the VPS running Linux
+• For Windows users, you will need a programming and runtime environment like Windows Subsystem for Linux (WSL) or an SSH client like PuTTY.

 Steps